 Nikko AM is a global multi-asset manager providing clients with various investment strategies.
 For Nikko AM’s main activities to fulfill its stewardship duties, using publicly available information, it ascertains the statuses of the firms it invests in, engages with them and exercises voting rights in their shareholder meetings in the case of its active and passive management strategies, while in the case of its other management strategies, it exercises voting rights in firms’ shareholder meetings.

 The sustained growth of a company is influenced by various factors, such as company culture, management vision, business and financial strategies, corporate governance and relationships with stakeholders.
 The degree of influence of each factor differs depending on the company's growth phase.
 Through appropriate engagement and analysis, Nikko AM has an investment management process with which it makes decisions on corporate value.
 With regard to medium- and long-term management strategies, shareholder return policies and ESG* strategies, Nikko AM engages in corporate research appropriate to each company's growth phase.
-As an opportunity to express its opinion to investee companies, Nikko AM emphasizes the exercising of voting rights after first establishing whether or not the proposed agenda items will contribute to medium- to long-term growth in corporate value, based on its Guidelines on Exercising Voting Rights issued by the Stewardship and Proxy Voting Committee.
+In accordance with its emphasis on the exercising of voting rights as an opportunity to express its opinion to investee companies, Nikko AM established the Stewardship and Proxy Voting Committee and created the Stewardship and Voting Rights Policy Oversight Committee as a body to monitor, oversee and provide advice to the former committee.
+Based on the Guidelines on Exercising Voting Rights, which the committee administrates to ensure proper voting, the Stewardship and Voting Rights Policy Oversight Committee works to ensure that Nikko AM exercises its voting rights appropriately after first establishing whether or not the proposed agenda items will contribute to medium- to long-term growth in corporate value.
+From its perspective as a body composed of a majority of external members with no special interests in Nikko AM, the Stewardship and Voting Rights Policy Oversight Committee monitors and oversees whether Nikko AM’s exercising of voting rights and other stewardship activities are in line with its objectives and whether it is making the proper efforts to fulfill its fiduciary duties consistently.
+The committee also provides necessary advice from a fair and neutral standpoint.

 * “ESG” means Environment, Social and Governance.
 An ESG Investment Strategy is a strategy that evaluates corporate value by taking into account ESG factors.